dustinmichels/moodle-archiver/README.md

 # Moodle Archiver

-Download a local copy of your Moodle files and pages.
-Hooray!

 *WORK IN PROGRSS*

+Hey, college was neat.
+But now it has come to an end.

+There are lots of things to be scared of, but loosing access to Moodle and the course materials therein, is no longer one of them!

+Use this program to download a local copy of your Moodle files and pages today.
+Hooray!!!

 ![moodle](images/logo-small.png)